vestrel00/contacts-android/docs/entities/sync-contact-data.md

 This library does not have any APIs related to syncing.
 It is considered out of scope of this library as it requires access to remote databases and account-specific data.
-Let's talk about it though.
-However, it is good to know how it works if you just want more insight.
+Let's talk about it though since it is good to know how it works if you just want more insight.

 https://developer.android.com/guide/topics/providers/contacts-provider#SyncAdapters